 The Conference Advisory Committee (CAC), in partnership with the NASPA conference planning staff, provides overall support of the Conferences on Student Success in Higher Education (SSHE).
 The CAC serves as an advocate for the SSHE experience, ensures that conference programming and activities are linked to the learning outcomes of the conferences, and assists with the development of the overall attendee experience.

 2023 NASPA First-generation Student Success Conference Advisory Committee

 - Mary Blanchard Wallace, assistant vice president for student experience, University of Alabama at Birmingham

-- Lamesha Brown, director, advising, testing, & career services, St. Cloud Technical & Community College
+- Lamesha Brown, adjunct instructor, St. Cloud Technical & Community College

-- Martha Enciso, associate vice president for student affairs, identity, and belonging, California State University-Fullerton
+- Martha Enciso, associate vice president for student affairs, California State University-Fullerton

-- Wanda Reyes-Dawes, counselor/Achieving the Dream co-lead, Manchester Community College
+- Wanda Reyes-Dawes, counselor and Achieving the Dream (ATD) co-lead, Manchester Community College

-- Adan Sanchez, Title V activity director, San Diego City College
+- Adan Sanchez, acting dean of student affairs, San Diego City College

-- Jennifer Schoen, director, opportunity scholarships and outreach programs, Northeastern University
+- Jennifer Schoen, director of opportunity scholarship and outreach, Northeastern University

 - Claude Taylor, director for academic transition and inclusion, Monmouth University

-- Gourjoine Wade, vice president and dean of student life and learning, Texas Lutheran University
+- Gourjoine Wade, vice president for student affairs, Texas Lutheran University

 - James Whitney, assistant vice chancellor, Mercer County Community College